57ra7363m/pyscan/README.md

                         For information on options go to https://nmap.org/book /man-briefoptions.html or type man nmap.
   -n, --nikto           Nikto Scan, requires scan on single IP or domain name;
                         cannot scan range
+  -d, --dirb            Directory Buster, requires a scan on a single IP or
+                        domain name; cannot scan range --harvester           TheHarvester, requires a scan on a single IP or domain name; cannot scan range --dmitry              dmitry, requires a scan on a single IP or domain name;
+                        cannot scan range